rehive/docs-portal/content/platform/get-started/recommendations.md

 #### Perform actions as an authenticated user.

-**If building a frontend or client-side integration never hardcode a token** into a frontend or client-side application (such as a website or mobile application).
+**If you are building a frontend or client-side integration never hardcode an authentication token into the application** (such as a website or mobile application).
 Any tokens hardcoded into an application will be accessible to all users of that application.
 This is particularly true of tokens that provide escalated privileges like admin tokens created in the admin dashboard.

 Instead of hardcoding tokens, you should ensure that a user accessing the application is authenticated via the login endpoint on the API (which returns a token specifically for that user).
 The user should be re-authenticated via the application whenever their token expires and the application should only ever use tokens belonging to that specific user when accessing the API.